tfraney/RedditMetrics/README.md

 #Project hours: Reasearching and fighting Reddit API, and .net open source changes on azure functions for most part.
                Architecting bewteen othe revents within last few weeks.

-#UPDATE: Fixed a way to Authenticate by user id and password
+#UPDATE: Fixed a way to Authenticate by user id and password. it searches all new posts for users now (reddit paging itself is buggy)